 During ongoing use of the premises, the premises must be operated in accordance with any approved acoustic report.

-Before the issue of an occupation certificate, a suitably qualified person must provide details demonstrating compliance to the principal certifier that the acoustic measures have been installed in accordance with the acoustic report approved under this consent.
+Before the issue of the relevant occupation certificate, a suitably qualified person must provide details demonstrating compliance to the principal certifier that the acoustic measures have been installed in accordance with the acoustic report approved under this consent.

 Condition reason: To protect the amenity of the local area.